 - Your LLC has salespersons, representatives, or agents operating on its behalf in the state.

 Depending on how you’ve set up your LLC, you may need to pay business taxes in Iowa.
 If you don’t foreign qualify, the state won’t be aware of your tax status there, and you may end up with larger tax-related fines later on.
 It’s important to always stay on top of your LLC’s taxation requirements to avoid any unwelcome surprises.

-If you’re unsure whether or not you need to file for foreign qualification in Iowa, we suggest seeking legal counsel.
+If you’re unsure whether or not you need to file for a foreign qualification in Iowa, we suggest seeking legal counsel.

 Could I be exempt from foreign qualifying in Iowa?